DistributedObjectProtocol/web/docs/guide/javascript/patches.md

 ## Arrays

 Arrays are immutables, which means are always replaced.
+So in order to mutate arrays you must create a new array.
+Or use methods like `.slice`, `.concat` or any other that creates a copy of the array.

 ```js
 const object = { a: [1, 2, 3], b:false }